 Hypothermia: Reversible Causes of Cardiac Arrest Series

 If hypothermia is suspected, it is important to ascertain the patient’s core temperature.
-When infrared cutaneous, aural, or oral thermometers are used to measure temperature the results are often inaccurate in patients with hypothermia.
+When infrared cutaneous, aural, or oral thermometers are used to measure temperature in patients with hypothermia, the results are often inaccurate.
 Measurement of the core temperature requires a properly calibrated, low-reading thermometer, but the accuracy of the reading may still vary depending on the site used, perfusion, and the temperature of the environment (Brown et al. 2012).

 If core temperature cannot be measured, the Swiss Staging System can be used to stage hypothermia based on presentation.

-The risk of cardiac arrest increases as the core temperature drops below 32°C, and increases substantially if the temperature is less than 28°C (Brown et al. 2012).
-At this level, a severe depression of critical body functions occurs which may make the victim appear clinically dead during the initial assessment.
-It is vital, therefore, that lifesaving procedures are initiated unless death has undoubtedly occurred (i.e. presence of rigor mortis, decomposition, or injuries incompatible with life – hemisection or decapitation) (Vanden Hoek et al. 2010).
+The risk of cardiac arrest increases as the core temperature drops below 32°C, and increases substantially if the temperature reaches less than 28°C (Brown et al. 2012).
+At this level, a severe depression of critical body functions occurs, which may make the victim seem clinically dead during the initial assessment.
+It is vital, therefore, that lifesaving procedures are commenced unless death has undoubtedly occurred (i.e. presence of rigor mortis, decomposition, or injuries incompatible with life such as hemisection or decapitation) (Vanden Hoek et al. 2010).

 If return of spontaneous circulation occurs with basic life support (BLS) or advanced life support (ALS), full-body insulation and rewarming should be provided.
 This can commence during resuscitation as long as it does not impede CPR or delay transport (Brown et al. 2012).